uva-cs/dsa2/docs/syllabus.md

 # Syllabus
 {: .no_toc }

-{: .warning }
-> This document is currently being updated.  **DO NOT rely on the contents until this message is removed.**

 Page Last Updated: {{ site.time | date: '%A, %B %d, %Y' }}

 ## TL;DR (Too Long; Didn't Read)